Morro Bay Pavement Project

 The project would:

-• Grind and overlay pavement on lanes and shoulders on State Route 1 within the project limits.
+• Grind and overlay pavement on lanes, shoulders and ramps on State Route 1 within the project limits.<

 • Replace existing traffic stripes, pavement markings, and rumble strips in kind.